 If all of the wireless devices you want to connect with this router can connect in the same transmission mode, you can improve performance slightly by choosing the appropriate wireless mode.
 If you have some devices that use a different transmission mode, choose the appropriate wireless mode.
-The TEW-639GR supports 2.4GHz wireless networks.
+The TEW-672GR supports both 2.4GHz and 5GHz wireless networks.
 There are many different configuration options available to choose from.
 Use the drop down list to select the wireless mode.

 Note: One wireless mode can be selected can select at any one time.
-This means that you can only select one of the operating frequencies at a time.
+This means that you can only select one of the operating frequency at a time